Testing inhomogeneous cosmography in our cosmic neighborhood using CosmicFlows-4

 \section{Abstract}

-The convergence of the general cosmographic expansion of the luminosity distance is studied in a model of our cosmic neighborhood based on publicly available density and velocity fields obtained from CosmicFlows-4 data.
-The study confirms earlier findings that indicate divergence of the general cosmographic expansion at low redshifts, well before $z\sim 0.1$.
-By being based on a realistically placed observer in a semi-realistic model constructed from a real map of our local cosmic neighborhood, the presented results firmly establish that the range of convergence must be an important focus when using the general cosmographic expansion.
-The study also highlights the loss of information we face when using the traditional cosmographic expansion based on the Friedmann-Lemaitre-Robertson-Walker models.
-Specifically, sky maps of effective Hubble, deceleration, jerk and curvature parameters showing strong fluctuations of these across the sky are presented.
-These fluctuations and their meaning cannot be established using the simple framework of standard cosmology.
-It is suggested that the general cosmographic expansion should be studied at higher order and in recast forms in order to scrutinize the possibility of obtaining convergence at higher redshift.
-In addition, the general cosmographic expansion in its current form may have faster rate of convergence when applied to other datasets.
-It is therefore suggested that the use of general cosmographic expansions should generally be accompanied by realistic assessments of the expansion's precision for the given dataset studied, e.g. by employing the modeling procedure used here to make a synthetic model universe based on the data.
+The convergence of the third order general cosmographic expansion of the luminosity distance is examined using several versions of a semi-realistic model of our local cosmic neighborhood, based on publicly available density and velocity fields from CosmicFlows-4.
+The study supports earlier findings that the general cosmographic expansion diverges at surprisingly low redshifts, often well before $z \sim 0.1$.
+By being based on a realistically placed observer within a data-informed cosmic environment, the results underscore that convergence must be a central concern when applying the general cosmographic expansion.
+By showing all-sky maps of kinematic parameters, the study also highlights the substantial information we lose when relying solely on standard FLRW-based cosmography.

-Lastly, it is important to stress that a poor convergence does not necessarily mean that the information extracted by fitting data to the general cosmographic expansion is useless.
-It simply means that we must be careful when interpreting the results and e.g. include considerations of what scales the expansion coefficients are probing.
+Poor convergence does not necessarily render the information extracted by fitting data to the general cosmographic expansion meaningless.
+Rather, it calls for caution in interpreting this information, particularly regarding the physical meaning of the fitting coefficients, the physical scales they probe and the implicit smoothing introduced by the fit.

 \keywords{relativistic cosmology, observational cosmology, cosmography}